 Sample Day 3: Day trip from Bangkok to Ayuthaya

 If you’re not taking the night train to Chiang Mai (more on that below), a sunset dinner cruise on the Chao Phraya river is a romantic way to cap off your time in the Thai capital.
-Not every cruise is created equal (book the wrong one, and you’re in for bad buffet food and loud karaoke), but Supanninga Cruise, with authentic Thai fare and Champagne, is a solid option.
+Not every boat ride is created equal (book the wrong one, and you’re in for bad buffet food and loud karaoke), but Supanninga Cruise, with authentic Thai fare and Champagne, is a solid option.

 Stop #2: Chiang Mai